Pier Insurtech (App)

 We also gathered data from support tickets and internal reports to better understand the most common pain points.

-We rewrote confusing messages to make the language more intuitive, reorganized screens to surface the most important info and actions, and updated the UI to follow Pier’s new branding.
 We also removed unnecessary steps and reordered fields to better match how users think — especially in stressful moments like a theft or an accident.
-Every change was made to help people move through the flow more smoothly, with less doubt and more confidence.
+Every change was validated though moderated usability testing with actual clients, aiming to help people move through the flow more smoothly, with less doubt and more confidence.

 Outcomes